HcPlu/HcPlu.github.io/_pages/about.md

       max-width: auto; /* Set the maximum width of the container */ }

-  .gif-container img {
-      width: 200px; /* Adjust the width of the images as per your preference */
-      height: auto; /* Keep the aspect ratio */
-      margin-right: 20px;
-  }

   .resized-image {
   max-width: 180px; /* Set the maximum width */